jasonthompson/proust/README.md

 # README
-A blog!
+Proust is a blogging platform influenced by the blogging platform constructed in Avdi Grimm's [Objects on Rails](http://objectsonrails.com).
 This will be my first complete rails app.

 My goal is create a simple blog framework with only the features needed to reproduce my personal [wordpress blog](http://www.jthompson.ca):